Ultimate Guide to the Best Sleeping Bag 2019

 The benefits and importance of a sleeping bag are indisputable, and when embarking on a trip, it’s one of the most important decisions you will have to make.
-A good quality sleeping bag is crucial for safety, comfort, and warmth, and will help your body perform better while in the outdoors.
+Good quality sleeping bags are crucial for safety, comfort, and warmth, and will help your body perform better while in the outdoors.

-Today, we will be looking at a range of top sleeping bags based on quality, portability, warmth factor, durability, size, price and many other factors we talked about in our guide on how to choose the best sleeping bags.
-So whatever weather condition you’re headed to, you can be sure to get a suitable bag on our list that will fall within your budget.
+Today, we will be looking at a range of top sleeping bags based on quality, portability, warmth factor, durability, size, price and many other factors we talk about in our guide on how to choose the best sleeping bags.
+So whatever weather condition you’re headed to, you can be sure to find the best all round sleeping bag that will fit within your budget.

 MARMOT TRESTLES 15 COMPACT SLEEPING BAG REVIEW